 Categories

 • If you have any yeast infections

-*Doing it more than 1-2 times/week doesn’t increase the benefit.
+*Doing it more than 1-2 times/week doesn’t increase the benefits.

+Categories